MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-synapse.md

 - On the Azure Synapse workspace, the *service principal for audience insights* needs **Synapse Administrator** role assigned.
 For more information, see [How to set up access control for your Synapse workspace](/azure/synapse-analytics/security/how-to-set-up-access-control).

-## Connect to data lake databases in Azure Synapse Analytics
+## Connect to the data lake database in Azure Synapse Analytics

 1. Go to **Data** > **Data sources**.